city72/city-72/README.md

 Now you should be able to enter you application.

-  * Go to `http://YOURAPPNAME.herokuapp.com/` to navigate the application
+Go to `http://YOURAPPNAME.herokuapp.com/` to see your new City72 site.
-  * Go to `http://YOURAPPNAME.herokuapp.com/cms` to configure the application

 #### FINAL STEP: Update your username and password via the Content Editor

-The application was installed with a default username and password (these are set in the db/seeds.rb file).
+Your site was installed with a default username and password (these are set in the db/seeds.rb file).
 To login to your new site's content editor go to your app and login

 `http://YOURAPPNAME.herokuapp.com/cms`